lucasbretana/BKP-Dropbox/README.md

 --------------------------------------------------------------------------------

 # NormalFiles: those files do not require root permissions to be "installed"
-# SysFiles: thos files do require some privilegies to be installed, like sudo, or su.
+# SysFiles: those files do require some privilegies to be installed, like sudo, or su.
 If you don't have it ask for the system administrator to install them